Wright State Raiders men's basketball statistical leaders

 The Wright State Raiders men's basketball statistical leaders are individual statistical leaders of the Wright State Raiders men's basketball program in various categories, including points and rebounds.
 The lists identify single-game, single-season, and career leaders.
 The Raiders represent the Wright State University in the NCAA's Horizon League.

 Wright State began competing in intercollegiate basketball in 1970.
 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Wright State's record books includes players in these stats before these seasons.
-These lists are updated through the end of the 2024–25 season.
+These lists are updated through the 2025–26 season.